 Just like humans, dogs and cats can develop skin problems.
 Sometimes, these problems may not be obvious when they’re hidden under a thick coat of fur.
 However, there are several distinct signs that your pet is experiencing a skin irritation or infection.
 Your pet may be constantly licking or scratching a certain area, shaking their head, or pawing at their ears.
 Additionally, they may have hair loss, dandruff, dry skin, and even unpleasant odors.
-For these reasons, we offer comprehensive pet dermatology services for our patients in Pasadena and surrounding areas.
+For these reasons, we offer comprehensive dog and cat allergy treatments and dermatology services for our patients in Pasadena and surrounding areas.
 Whether your pet is suffering from allergies, parasites, or a skin infection, we have the ability and the resources to treat the issue.

 Common Skin Issues in Your Pet

-Allergies are some of the most common skin conditions seen in pets.
-Unlike human allergies, which often involve upper respiratory congestion, pet allergies usually manifest as skin irritations.
+Cat and dog allergies are some of the most common skin conditions seen in pets.
+Unlike human allergies, which often involve upper respiratory congestion, cat and dog allergies usually manifest as skin irritations.
 Redness, itchiness, dryness, and flakiness in your pet's skin can all indicate allergies.
 The most common allergens dogs and cats experience are fleas, pollen, dust mites, and mold spores.
 Besides environmental allergies, many pets also experience food allergies and sensitivities.

 Skin disorders that may be causing your pet’s discomfort include: